Business Information Topic Committee

 Co-chairs: Bruce Rosenblum (Inera), Robert Wheeler (American Society of Mechanical Engineers)

-This work will standardize a specific tag set used for standards publishing, the ISO STS, and link it officially to JATS (ANSI/NISO Z39.96-2015 JATS: Journal Article Tag Suite), a widely used specification which defines a set of XML elements and attributes for tagging journal articles and describes several article models.
+This working group is updating and modifying a specific tag set used for standards publishing, the ISO STS, and linking it officially to JATS (ANSI/NISO Z39.96-2015 JATS: Journal Article Tag Suite), a widely used specification which defines a set of XML elements and attributes for tagging journal articles and describes several article models.

 At the end of 2011, the International Organization for Standardization (ISO) revamped its publishing systems and together with Mulberry Technologies, Inc. developed a derivative of JATS to be used for ISO standards publishing: the ISOSTS (ISO Standard Tag Set).
 This DTD has been in full production since, with little or no changes.
-Several US-based and international standards development organizations (SDOs) and distributors in the United States and are looking to upgrade their publishing systems, but have been reluctant to adopt ISOSTS as it is not currently an official standard.
-There is also the desire that updates from JATS filter into its "children" tag sets, such as STS.
+Several US-based and international standards development organizations (SDOs) and distributors in the United States hope to upgrade their publishing systems, but have been reluctant to adopt ISOSTS as it is not currently an official standard.
+There has also been the desire that updates from JATS filter into its "children" tag sets, such as STS.

-The NISO STS Working Group actually consists of two groups, both co-chaired by Bruce Rosenblum of Inera and Robert Wheeler of ASME, with Mulberry Technologies serving as Secretariat.
-The NISO STS Steering Group is examining overall scope of the effort and setting priorities for development, and the NISO STS Technical Group is discussing how various approaches could be implemented in the tag set.
+The NISO STS Working Group consists of two groups consisting of many various SDOs, publishing technology suppliers, and other stakeholders, both co-chaired by Bruce Rosenblum of Inera and Robert Wheeler of ASME, with Mulberry Technologies serving as Secretariat.
+In 2016, the NISO STS Steering Group completed its work examining overall scope of the effort and setting priorities for development; the NISO STS Technical Group determined how various approaches could be implemented in the tag set.
+The Working Groups are now finalizing an internal committee draft with a draft for trial use expected to be publicly available later in spring 2017.

 Co-chairs: Leslie Johnston (National Archives and Records Administration), Kimberly Tryka (National Institute of Standards and Technology)

-June 2015 saw the publication of the PESC Recommended Practice, which describes a packaging specification to be used for exchange and archiving of serial publications.
+The PESC Recommended Practice was published in June 2015.
+This NISO publication describes a packaging specification to be used for exchange and archiving of serial publications.
 Many different organizations, such as libraries, archives, indexing services, content aggregators, publishers, and content creators exchange and work with the diverse digital files that comprise serial content.
 There are many reasons for copies of serial content to be transferred from organization to organization, and even within a single organization, many times during the lifecycle of the content.
 When exchanging content, the files that comprise a serial "publication" are packaged together in some manner and these packages can be highly variable.

 The PESC Recommended Practice offers guidance to members of the scholarly communication community on preferred practices for the packaging and exchange of serial content that will enable the automation of processes to receive and manage serial content at scale.
 By following these practices, organizations can make it clear what content has been transmitted, how it is organized, and what processing is required when a new package is received.